 Once the oversight body has considered an appeal, and if it decides that the complaint is justified, it needs to have adequate powers to order remedies.
-Better practice is that the orders of the oversight body should be binding.
-This is necessary because if the oversight body can only make recommendations, many public authorities will simply ignore them and the requester would need to go to court to enforce them, thereby undermining the whole point of having an oversight body.
+Consistent with better practice, in the Maldives the orders of the oversight body are legally binding.
+This is important because if the oversight body can only make recommendations, many public authorities may simply ignore them, following which the requester needs to go to court to enforce them, thereby undermining the whole point of having an oversight body.